-Nothing in or pursuant to this KNTGC shall be taken to require a Party to do anything which could or would be unsafe or contrary to the Party's Environmental, Health and Safety Obligations.
+Nothing in or pursuant to this KNTGC shall be taken to require a Party to do anything which could or would be unsafe or contrary to the Party's Environmental, Health and Safety Obligations as prescribed by all other applicable laws and regulations.

-3.6 Unforeseen Circumstances
+3.6 UNFORESEEN CIRCUMSTANCES

-If circumstances arise which are not contemplated by the provisions of the KNTGC, the Regulatory Authority shall, to the extent reasonably practicable in the circumstances, consult promptly with all affected Users in an effort to reach agreement as to what should be done.
-If agreement between the Regulatory Authority and such Users cannot be reached in a reasonable time, the Regulatory Authority shall determine the best course of action in accordance with Prudent Utility Practice.
+If circumstances arise which are not contemplated by the provisions of the KNTGC, the Authority shall, to the extent reasonably practicable in the circumstances, consult promptly with all affected Users in an effort to reach agreement as to what should be done.
+If agreement between the Authority and such Users cannot be reached in a reasonable time, the Authority shall determine the best course of action in accordance with Prudent Utility Practice.

-Each User shall comply with all instructions given to it by the Regulatory Authority following such a determination provided the instructions are consistent with the then current technical parameters of the KNTS.
-The Regulatory Authority shall, as soon as reasonably practicable following the unforeseen circumstances, notify all relevant details to the Kenya National Transmission Grid Code Review Committee for consideration and recommendations in accordance with Chapter 4 (Governance).
+Each User shall comply with all instructions given to it by the Authority following such a determination provided the instructions are consistent with the then current technical parameters of the KNTS.
+The

+Authority shall, as soon as reasonably practicable following the unforeseen circumstances, notify all relevant details to the Kenya National Transmission Grid Code Review Committee for consideration and recommendations in accordance with Chapter 4 (Governance).